 top of page

-Study Abroad (Not done, rough draft)
+Study Abroad

 This page shows my reflections from my experiences abroad, as well as pictures from my time in Japan.

 After my sophomore year at Clemson University, I had the opportunity to study abroad for both the Summer 2023 semester and the Fall 2023 semester.
 During the summer, I attended a Clemson program led by the Japanese professors.
 For the first ten days, we toured various prefectures of Japan and learned more about the culture.
 Then, we spent a month studying at Kansai Daigaku.
 After the end of my time at Kansai Daigaku, I briefly returned to America before flying back to Japan and starting my full-length semester at Meiji Gakuin University in Yokohama.
-Despite the differences in lengths of the two programs, both taught me different skills and I value them equally.
+Despite the differences in lengths of the two programs, both taught me different skills, and I value them equally.

-When I first arrived to my Japanese class at Meiji Gakuin University, I had some concerns.
-I read on the syllabus that that particular class was recommended for people with at least 6 semesters of college-level Japanese classes, and at the time I only had 2 semesters plus the short experience at Kansai Daigaku.
-I told my professor, Shimizu sensei, that I wasn’t sure I was good enough to be in that class.
-She encouraged me to try for a week or so, and then if I still felt like I should drop down a level then I could do that.
 After a week, I decided that even if it was a challenge, I was going to try my best to stay in that level.
 I owe a lot of my progress to my professors, who always made sure I understood the lessons and were patient with me when I struggled to express my thoughts properly.
 Within my class, there was a roughly even split of American students and Chinese students.
 Once again, our common language was Japanese, so when communicating with the Chinese students I had to use Japanese.
 Additionally, we were not allowed to speak in our native languages during class times.
 This meant that even with people from my own home country, we had to step outside our comfort zones and speak in Japanese.
 At the end of the semester, I handwrote both my Japanese professors notes expressing my gratitude for helping me step out of my comfort zone.

 bottom of page